Who Founded Montreal? A Clear Look at the Founders of the City [Updated 2026 April]

 The goal was to establish:

-• A community dedicated to the Virgin Mary
+• A community focused on the Virgin Mary.

 • A base for evangelization and humanitarian work